Heavy Periods (Menorrhagia): Causes & Treatment

 FAQs

-When it has a strong odor, unusual color, or causes irritation.
+When it has a foul smell, unusual color, or causes irritation.

 PCOS Symptoms in Women – Causes, Signs & Treatment Options | Best PCOS Doctor in Panchkula